 Under the micro-generation program, Yukoners can offset their electrical consumption by connecting renewable energy technologies to their homes or businesses while remaining connected to Yukon’s electrical grid.
 Utility customers in residential, general service and industrial classes can participate.

 Please note: Systems over 5 kilowatts require pre-approval through the Energy Solutions Centre.
 Without pre-approval, clients may incur the substantial additional expense of a utility infrastructure upgrade.

 Thinking about installing a residential renewable energy system?
-You could receive 20% of your material costs up to $5,000 through the Residential Energy Incentives Program.
+You could receive up to $5,000 through the Residential Energy Incentives Program.

 Do you live outside of municipal boundaries?
 You may be eligible for the Yukon government's Rural Electrification and Telecommunications Program.
 Not applicable to properties within Carmacks, Dawson City, Faro, Haines Junction, Mayo, Teslin, Watson Lake and Whitehorse.

 An energy advisor will always be happy to assist you at any stage of the project.

 Note: All system wiring must be completed by an electrician or a person who has successfully passed the home wiring test through the Yukon government's Building Safety Branch.
 Talk to a territorial electrical inspector to understand limits to wiring your own system.

 Complete the micro-generation interconnection application and submit with the following documentation: